unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/MatCap.md

 <img src="images/MatCapOnShadowLevel.gif" height="256">

 ## MatCap Camera Mode
-Control how the MatCap Map is rendered based on the type of camera.
+Control how render the MatCap Map based on the camera type.
 ## MatCap Mask
-The MatCap mask is positioned with respect to the UV coordinates of the mesh onto which the MatCap is projected, and the pixels on black areas are hidden.
+The MatCap mask is positioned correspond with the UV coordinates of the mesh onto which the MatCap is projected, and the pixels on black areas are hidden.

 <img src="images/MatCapMaskSample.png" height="256">

 ## MatCap Mask Level
 Adjusts the level of the MatCap Mask.
-When the value is 1, MatCap is displayed 100% irrespective of whether or not there is a mask.
-When the value is -1, MatCap will not be displayed at all and MatCap will be the same as in the off state.
+When the value is 1, MatCap represents 100% irrespective of mask.
+When the value is -1, MatCap won't be displayed at all and MatCap will be the same as in the off state.

 <img src="images/MatCapMaskLevel.gif" height="256">

 ## Invert MatCap Mask
-When enabled, **MatCap Mask** Texture is inversed.
+When enabled, inverts **MatCap Mask** Texture colors.

 <img src="images/InvertMatCapMask.png" height="256">